wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 ## Combining (Rotation) Matrices

 In the previous chapter, we learned that multiplying matrices together combines their transformations.
 Now that we know how to rotate points around an individual axis, we can multiply Rx, Ry, and Rz together (using every possible combination) to create more complex rotations.
-If, for instance you want to rotate a point around the x-axis and then the y-axis, we can create two matrices using the matrices Rx and Ry and combine them using matrix multiplication (Rx*Ry) to create a Rxy matrix encoding the two individual rotations:
+If, for instance, you want to rotate a point around the x-axis and then the y-axis, we can create two matrices using the matrices Rx and Ry and combine them using matrix multiplication (Rx*Ry) to create a Rxy matrix encoding the two individual rotations:

 $$R_{XY}=R_X*R_Y$$